ShermanPI/movie_browser/README.md

 API to use: - https://www.omdbapi.com/ Get the API Key on the website itself by registering your email.

-✅ My API key: b38d0346

 Requirements:

 ✅ You need to show an input to search for the movie and a button to search.

 ✅ List the movies and show the title, year and poster.

- - Make the form work
+✅ Make the form work

- - Make the movies show in a responsive grid.
+✅ Make the movies show in a responsive grid.

  - Fetch data to the API